mnepshinsky24/kwk-level-1-lecture-007-loops/README.md

 ## Introducing Loops

-**note:** upcoming are a series of code snippets.
+**note:** Upcoming are a series of code snippets.
 Each one grows on the previous.
 Regardless, make sure to describe each line whenever a new concept/keyword/snippet is introduced.
 A good technique here can be to take turns with the students, where each student reads one line and describes only what that one line does, before moving on to the next students.
 The first time they will be slow, but after getting the hang of it they will be able to do it rapid fire because they only need to focus on what their single line does, ignoring the larger context.

 First things first: the `loop` method.
 Loop runs the code inside of its block without end.
 It executes the block top down then repeats, simple as that.
 If we had backup dancers, and needed to communicate to them what they should do for the whole set, we wouldn't say "step left, step right, step left, step right..." as many times as required.
 Instead, we would say "Step left, step right.
 Repeat without end.":